Pinpoint tests of microclimate control (cars from 08.2001)

 DETAILS/RESULTS/ACTIONS

-• Heater blower motor not running at all speed settings?
+• Heater blower motor not working at all speed settings?

 Yes